sathithyayogi/scale-node-js-docker/README.md

 ## 🔄 Auto-Scaling Implementation Overview

+This project demonstrates both horizontal and vertical scaling in Docker Compose using resource-based metrics.

+### 1. Horizontal Scaling (Scale Out/In)

 This project demonstrates automatic scaling in Docker Compose using resource-based metrics.
 The implementation includes a custom auto-scaler service that monitors container resources and adjusts the number of application instances accordingly.

 ### How Auto-Scaling Works